-The Company accounts for income taxes under an asset and liability approach.
+We account for income taxes under an asset and liability approach.
 Deferred income taxes reflect the impact of temporary differences between assets and liabilities recognized for financial reporting purposes and such amounts recognized for income tax reporting purposes as well as net operating loss carryforwards and tax credit carryforwards.
-The Company records a valuation allowance to reduce deferred tax assets to the amount that is believed "more-likely-than-not" to be realized.
-Realization of deferred tax assets is dependent upon future pretax earnings, the reversal of temporary differences between book and tax income, and the expected tax rates in future periods.
-The Company recorded a full valuation allowance as of December 31, 2022 and December 31, 2021.
-Based on available evidence, we believe that it is more likely than not that we will be unable to utilize all our deferred tax assets in the future.
+Valuation allowances are provided when necessary to reduce deferred tax assets to an amount that is more likely than not to be realized.